 Scrutiny of law firm data security practices is not new.
-Indeed, the article cites well-publicized briefings the FBI conducted with major New York law firms beginning in 2011.
-It is also true, however, that steadily rising pressure over the past several years from corporate clients, particularly in the financial services and healthcare sectors, has reached unprecedented levels.
-As a result, even the more reticent firms have been forced to act.
+Large law firms have been the targets of major hacking events, putting client information at risk and contributing to insider trading.
+Add to that the steadily rising pressure from corporate clients, particularly in the financial services and healthcare sectors, and even the more reticent firms have been forced to act.

 What Should Law Firms Do?

-The real question left unanswered by the NYT article is what should a law firm do to effectively manage data security risks?
-The simplistic (which is not to say easy) answer is to just conduct some basic vulnerability scans and then invest in technology that purports to provide protection from the bad guys lurking just outside your firewall.
-To be sure, there are more sophisticated tools on the market today than ever before to protect you from all kinds of attacks and to provide you with an unprecedented degree of visibility into what is happening on your network.
-The challenge facing firms implementing new security technology is recruiting and retaining people with the requisite skills and experience to effectively manage these tools and, more importantly, interpret the volumes of data created by network monitoring systems.
+There are more sophisticated tools on the market today than ever before to protect you from all kinds of attacks and to provide an unprecedented degree of visibility into what is happening on your network.
+The challenge facing firms is recruiting and retaining people with the requisite skills and experience to effectively manage these tools and, more importantly, interpret the volumes of data created by network monitoring systems.
 Moreover, most technology solutions fail to adequately address the more pressing insider threats and risks caused by negligent behavior by trusted users.

 - What data assets should we be trying to protect?